The P\'olya-Tchebotarev problem with semiclassical external fields: Introduction

 Assume that $\Gamma\in \Tcal$ is a representative of one of the following classes of contours: \begin{itemize} \item $\Tcal=\Tcal_{\text{Jac}}$: the class of contours connecting the points in $\Ccal=\{-1,1\}$. \item $\Tcal=\Tcal_{\text{Lag}}$: the class of contours connecting the point in $\Ccal=\{0\}$ to $+\infty$. \item $\Tcal=\Tcal_{\text{Herm}}$: the class of contours connecting $-\infty$ to $+\infty$. \end{itemize}

-When $\Phi$ is a constant/linear/quadratic real-valued polynomial and $\Tcal=\Tcal_{\text{Jac}}/\Tcal_{\text{Lag}}/\Tcal_{\text{Herm}}$, the polynomial $p_n$ reduces to (particular cases of rescaled) Jacobi/Laguerre/Hermite polynomials, respectively.
+When $\Phi$ is a constant/linear/quadratic real-valued polynomial and $\Tcal=\Tcal_{\text{Jac}}/\Tcal_{\text{Lag}}/\Tcal_{\text{Herm}}$, the polynomial $p_n$ reduces to (particular cases of rescaled) Jacobi/Laguerre/Hermite polynomial, respectively.
 For general complex-valued polynomial $\Phi$, the polynomial $p_n$, if it exists, is independent of the contour of orthogonality $\Gamma\in \Tcal$ chosen, since the orthogonality condition \eqref{eq:nonhermitianOP} remains unchanged if we deform $\Gamma$ to a new contour $\widetilde \Gamma$ within the same class.

 In each of the aforementioned cases, the flexibility in the choice of contours $\Gamma\in \Tcal$ has impact in the behavior of zeros of the corresponding OPs.
 As we learn from the work of Gonchar and Rakhmanov \cite{GoncharRakhmanov1987}, greatly inspired by the earlier works of Stahl \cite{Stahl1985a, Stahl1985b}, if there exists a contour $\Gamma_*\in \Tcal$ for which the max-min problem \eqref{eq:maxminChebotarevext} (when the supremum is taken over $K\in \Tcal$) is attained, then the zeros of $p_n$ should accumulate, in the large degree limit, to the contour $\Gamma_*$.
 Furthermore, these zeros must also be distributed according to the equilibrium measure of $\Gamma_*$, that is, the probability measure for which the infimum in \eqref{eq:maxminChebotarevext} over $\Gamma_*$ is attained.
+Moreover, $\Gamma_*$ is uniquely determined up to a zero capacity set.

 Even though the existence of the max-min contour $\Gamma_*$ in the cases we just mentioned was conjectured in the community already in the 1990s, the rigorous proof of its existence in the case $\Tcal=\Tcal_{\text{Herm}}$ was established much later, by Kuijlaars and one of the authors \cite{Kuijlaars2015}, based on a strategy outlined by Rakhmanov \cite{Rakhmanov2012}.
 And in the other two cases $\Tcal=\Tcal_{\text{Lag}}, \Tcal=\Tcal_{\text{Jac}}$, the existence of $\Gamma_*$, to this date, is only known for some concrete simple choices of the potential $\Phi$, and not as a true max-min solution but rather as a contour that attracts the zeros of the orthogonal polynomials, found explicitly with ad hoc methods.